College of Engineering, Technology, and Architecture

 Students in EMET have access to CETA’s laboratories which are equipped with industry standard hardware and software.
 Our facilities include multiple electronics labs, a machine shop, an instrumentation and automated systems lab, a robotics lab, a wind tunnel, a CNC machine, and 3D printing machines.
 See our labs.

-The EMET program prepares students to become effective members of an engineering team to help solve multidisciplinary problems in industry and government in areas like electronic instrumentation, quality and testing, process control, alternative energy systems, robotics, manufacturing, automated control systems, and product sales and service.
+Alumni move on to become members of engineering teams to help solve multidisciplinary problems in industry and government.
+Work in areas like electronic instrumentation, quality and testing, process control, alternative energy systems, robotics, manufacturing, automated control systems, and product sales and service with a background in electromechanical engineering technology.

 BS, Electromechanical Engineering Technology, 2021